 Do you travel a lot for your job?
 If so, this is the deduction you won’t want to miss.
 Your business trip must meet a few criteria to be eligible for the deduction:

 Meals that you can prove were for business purposes can be deducted at 50 percent, as long as you did not purchase them at your worksite (such as at a cafeteria).

 Tax, regulatory, and licensing fees are normal parts of small business ownership.
 They’re deductible, as well.
 Employer taxes, including the employer share of FICA, FUTA, and unemployment expenses, are also deductible.
 Do you have someone who prepares your taxes for you?
 Those preparation and consulting expenses can be deducted, too.

 Did you buy a new desk for your office?
 Furniture and equipment are allowed to be deducted; however, the IRS has specific rules to follow, so be sure you check with them.
 You have the choice to either depreciate the value of your purchase over seven years, or you can deduct the entire cost in the tax year you made the purchase.
 Even if you choose to rent or lease equipment, you will be able to fully deduct the cost.

 As long as you’re able to provide proof that your insurance is ordinary and necessary, it will be fully deductible.
 Below are some examples of the types of coverage allowed:

 The IRS handles health coverage for employees a little differently.
 Generally, you’ll be able to qualify to claim up to a 50 percent tax credit for the premiums you’ve paid for your employees.

-If you’ve struggled with tax debt in the past, you might want to consider talking to a professional.
-Our team at Solvable is trained to help you understand your tax debt and can connect you to reputable companies that specialize in debt relief.
-Consultations with the firms are free and easy, so take the first step toward managing your debt today.
+If you’ve struggled with back taxes in the past, you might want to consider talking to a professional.
+Our team at Solvable is trained to help you understand your back taxes and can connect you to reputable companies that specialize in back tax assistance.
+Consultations with the firms are free and easy, so take the first step toward managing your back taxes today.